asciinema/asciinema/doc/asciicast-v2.md

 Each element of the event stream is a 3-tuple encoded as JSON array:

-    [time, event-type, event-data]
+    [time, code, data]

 Where:

-* `time` (float) - indicates when this event happened, represented as the number of seconds since the beginning of the recording session,
+* `time` (float) - indicates when the event happened, represented as the number of seconds since the beginning of the recording session,
-* `event-type` (string) - one of: `"o"`, `"i"`, `"m"`, `"r"`
+* `code` (string) - specifies type of event, one of: `"o"`, `"i"`, `"m"`, `"r"`
-* `event-data` (any) - event specific data, described separately for each event type.
+* `data` (any) - event specific data, described separately for each event code.

 For example, let's look at the following line:

     [1.001376, "o", "Hello world"]

-It represents the event which:
+It represents:

+* output (code `o`),
+* of text `Hello world`,
-* happened 1.001376 sec after the start of the recording session,
+* which happened `1.001376` sec after the start of the recording session.
-* is of type `"o"` (output, write to a terminal, see below),
-* has data `"Hello world"`.

-### Supported event types
+### Supported event codes

-This section describes the event types supported in asciicast v2 format.
+This section describes the event codes supported in asciicast v2 format.

-The list is open to extension, and new event types may be added in both the current and future versions of the format.
-For example, we may add new event type for text overlay (subtitles display).
+The list is open to extension, and new event codes may be added in both the current and future versions of the format.
+For example, we may add new event code for text overlay (subtitles display).

-A tool which interprets the event stream (web/cli player, post-processor) should ignore (or pass through) event types it doesn't understand or doesn't care about.
+A tool which interprets the event stream (web/cli player, post-processor) should ignore (or pass through) event codes it doesn't understand or doesn't care about.

-#### "o" - output, data written to the terminal
+#### "o" - output, data written to a terminal

-Event of type `"o"` represents printing new data to terminal's stdout.
+Event of code `"o"` represents printing new data to a terminal.

-`event-data` is a string containing the data that was printed.
+`data` is a string containing the data that was printed.
 It must be valid, UTF-8 encoded JSON string as described in [JSON RFC section 2.5](http://www.ietf.org/rfc/rfc4627.txt), with any non-printable Unicode codepoints encoded as `\uXXXX`.

-#### "i" - input, data read from the terminal
+#### "i" - input, data read from a terminal

-Event of type `"i"` represents character typed in by the user, or more specifically, raw data sent from a terminal emulator to stdin of the recorded program (usually shell).
+Event of code `"i"` represents character typed in by the user, or more specifically, raw data sent from a terminal emulator to stdin of the recorded program (usually shell).

-`event-data` is a string containing captured ASCII character representing a key, or a control character like `"\r"` (enter), `"\u0001"` (ctrl-a), `"\u0003"` (ctrl-c), etc. Like with `"o"` event, it's UTF-8 encoded JSON string, with any non-printable Unicode codepoints encoded as `\uXXXX`.
+`data` is a string containing captured ASCII character representing a key, or a control character like `"\r"` (enter), `"\u0001"` (ctrl-a), `"\u0003"` (ctrl-c), etc. Like with `"o"` event, it's UTF-8 encoded JSON string, with any non-printable Unicode codepoints encoded as `\uXXXX`.

 > Official asciinema recorder doesn't capture keyboard input by default.
 All
 > implementations of asciicast-compatible terminal recorder should not capture
-> it either unless explicitly permitted by the user.
+> it either unless explicitly requested by the user.

 #### "m" - marker

-Event of type `"m"` represents a marker.
+Event of code `"m"` represents a marker.

 When marker is encountered in the event stream and "pause on markers" functionality of the player is enabled, the playback should pause, and wait for the user to resume.

-`event-data` can be used to annotate a marker.
+`data` can be used to annotate a marker.
 Annotations may be used to e.g. show a list of named "chapters".

 #### "r" - resize

-Event of type `"r"` represents terminal resize.
+Event of code `"r"` represents terminal resize.

+Those are captured in response to `SIGWINCH` signal.

-`event-data` contains new terminal size (columns + rows) formatted as `"{COLS}x{ROWS}"`, e.g. `"80x24"`.
+`data` contains new terminal size (columns + rows) formatted as `"{COLS}x{ROWS}"`, e.g. `"80x24"`.

 ## Notes on compatibility